 4.1 Version 1.0

 This enabler defines the application layer communication protocol between the LWM2M Server and the LWM2M Client which is placed in the LWM2M Device.
 In contrast to the OMA DM enabler which mainly concentrates on managing mobile devices, the OMA Lightweight M2M enabler focuses not only on management but also on service enablement for LWM2M Devices.
-The target LWM2M Devices for this enabler are in particular resource constrained devices.
-Therefore, this enabler provides a light and compact and a flat data structure.
+The target LWM2M Devices for this enabler are mainly resource constrained devices.
+Therefore, this enabler provides a light and compact protocol as well as an efficient resource data model.

 Client-Server architecture is introduced for LWM2M enabler.
-The LWM2M enabler has two components, LWM2M server and LWM2M client.
-Four interfaces are designed between these two components.
-The 1st one is device discovery and registration.
-This interface is initiated by the LWM2M device to connect to the LWM2M server and register on the LWM2M Server.
-The 2nd one is bootstrap.
-The LWM2M server uses this interface to initiate the parameters and configuration on the LWM2M client.
-The 3rd one is management and service.
-This interface is used by the LWM2M server to perform device management and service data transmission.
-The 4th one is information reporting.
-This interface is used by LWM2M device to report data to LWM2M server.
+The LWM2M enabler has two components, LWM2M Server and LWM2M Client.
+Four interfaces are designed between these two components as shown below:

+Device Discovery and Registration

+Bootstrap

+Device Management and Service Enablement

+Information Reporting